housseindjirdeh/hdjirdeh.github.io/_posts/2016-05-29-data-binding-in-angular2.markdown

 type: post
 ---

 In Angular, data binding describes the **synchronization between model and view**.
+This is

-One-way Binding
+Property Binding
 ------------------
-One way binding - Angular 1
-Propery binding - Angular 2

 Two-way Data Binding
 ------------------